MadhuraBelsare1/card-developer/docs/webhook/cardshipping-1.0.0.md

 # Card Requested Event
-## This event is generated when a applying for new card.
+## This event is generated when applying for new card.
 #### Version: 1.0.0

 ## Schema